 Register to Vote

 There are several requirements for being eligible to vote in Colorado.
 First, you must be 18 years of age or older at the time of the election to be eligible to vote.
-Next, you must be a United States citizen.
-Further, you must be a Colorado resident living in your current precinct for at least 30 days prior to the election.
-Finally, you cannot be serving a sentence (including parole) for a felony conviction at the time of the election.
-The deadline for voter registration in Colorado is 29 days before Election Day.
-If you would like to register for the first time, confirm your registration, or update your registration, click here.
+Next you must be a United States citizen and have resided in this state for 22 days immediately prior to the election in which you intend to vote.
+Finally, you cannot be serving a sentence, including parole, for a felony conviction at the time of the election.

 For more information about Colorado elections or to register to vote online, please see the links below.